YouYueHuang/SelfDrivingCarProjects/P3-Behavioral-Cloning/README.md

 1. If your model has low mean squared error on the training and validation sets but is driving off the track, this could be because of the data collection process.

-2. The data can be collected by driving it in both counter-clockwise and clockwise direction, or the model will perform not well in either direction.
+2. The histogram of The data can be collected by driving it in both counter-clockwise and clockwise direction, or the model will perform not well in either direction.

 3. The way of collecting datasets would influence the behavior of the model.
-Although the model doesn't need to predict other measurements (brake, speed and throttle), the speed will influence the response time to steer the car
+Clearly classify each recovering action (avoiding hitting the wall, steering back to the road center, etc.) can help detect deficiency of the model and guide the data collecting strtegy.
+Although the model doesn't need to predict other measurements (brake, speed and throttle), the speed will influence the response time to steer the car.

 ### Issue